Sign our petition and stop sex for water

 Help out and stop sex for water!

 We believe that everyone, everywhere in the world should have safe access to drinking water.
 Rising water scarcity due to climate change hits women the hardest.
-We demand that governments give greater priority to ensuring safe access to water for women and girls, and do all they can to eliminate the practice of sex for water.
+Around the world, from Kenya to Bangladesh, women are trying to find solutions to this, but often find themselves with their backs against the wall.

 The facts